keiran-rowell/keiran-rowell.github.io/_posts/2026-03-01-fire-and-brimestone.md

 Archaea at the hydrothermal vents of the Giggenbach underwater volcano 800 km North-Northeast of New Zealand's North Island. **2005**, [NOAA Vents Program](https://www.omao.noaa.gov/image-licensing-usage-info).
 {:.figcaption}

+Sulfur "eating" microbes - reduction to H2S.
+Basically just mention this life energy source is billions of years older than photosynthesis

 ["Hundreds of never-before-seen life-forms live in this 6,000-foot-deep volcano's acid jets"](https://www.livescience.com/extreme-microbes-underwater-volcano.html)